 6. Autism Spectrum Disorder

-Exposure to increased pollution especially PM 2.5 may cause autism disorder in newborn.
-Babies who are in their third trimester are more prone to this type disorder (7).
+Exposure to increased pollution especially PM 2.5 may cause autism disorder in newborns.
+Babies who are in their third trimester are more prone to this type of disorder (7).

 How to protect from pollution during pregnancy: